kongteckmee/chinese_to_begin/README.md

 The user will need to fill out the details of their payment card in order to create the Stripe payment transaction at the backend.
 If this field is not being filled correctly, an error message will be shown so the user can have it corrected.
 A successful payment will link the user to a course registration confirmation page, together with the order details.

 #### About
-The about page consisted of about the institute, the goal and the present team that have raised the online business teaching.
+The About page consisted of about the institute, the goal and the present team that have raised the online business teaching.

 #### New User Registration
 The users can register an account from the website.
 No restriction given on who to register an account.
 The user must provide unique username and email address as it will be checked against the existing entries upon the registration.
 A unique password, not to be same as the username or email address will be needed, which must be entered twice to check if it is inputted correctly.